Distributed Framework Construction for Affine Formation Control: Extension of affine framework construction in 3D

 The similar scheme employed in the proof of Theorem~\ref{theo:VertexAddition} can be applied to explain Corollary~\ref{coro:VA_three}, which is omitted here for simplicity.
-Inspired by Corollary~\ref{coro:VA_three}, the strategies for edge and vertex deletion in $\mathbb{R}^3$ can be extended along the lines of their counterparts in two-dimensional space.
+Obviously, the affine framework generated in $\mathbb{R}^3$ according to Corollary~\ref{coro:VA_three} also has a clear hierarchical structure.
+For node $v_i$ with $h(v_i) > 0 $, there are four and only four parents.
+Thus, the graph $ \mathcal{G}^+ $ has a 4-lateration graph as the spanning subgraph.
+Leveraging the well-defined structure of the hierarchical affine framework, the strategies for edge and vertex deletion in $ \mathbb{R}^3 $ can be extended along the lines of their counterparts in two-dimensional space.